Skip to Main Content

 Bank statements

-One of the key things lenders care about when you apply for a loan is whether you’ll repay the loan.
+The primary thing a lender cares about when determining whether to lend you money is whether you’ll repay the loan.
 That means lenders will want to analyze your company’s financial situation to make sure it can handle repayment.

 Lenders will look at the bank statement for your business bank account to see how much money is in the account and how much you usually spend per month.
 They’ll also note any unusual expenses.
 Be ready to provide the last few statements for each bank account your business has.